 - International Team of the Decade 2010-2020

 Both legendary fly-halves have had amazing careers in Rugby Union.
-It’s challenging to measure who would have been more dominant opposing each other, as Wilkinson had plenty of injuries which restricted him to playing more consecutively.
-We also know that post-2003 Rugby World Cup success saw numerous experienced English players retire, making international rugby challenging for Jonny Wilkinson.
+It’s challenging to measure who would have been more dominant in opposing each other.
+Jonny Wilkinson had plenty of injuries which restricted him from playing more consecutively.
+We also know that post-2003 Rugby World Cup success saw numerous experienced English players retire.
+Making international rugby challenging for Jonny Wilkinson.

-In conclusion, Dan Carter expanded his rugby career to many places, including domestic rugby in Japan and was a successful player in every tournament he partook in.
-Winning World Rugby Player of the Year three times, I would go on to say that ultimately, Dan Carter is modern-day rugby’s greatest fly-half yet!
+In conclusion, Dan Carter expanded his rugby career to many places.
+Including domestic rugby in Japan.
+He was a successful player in every tournament he partook in.
+Winning World Rugby Player of the Year three times.
+I would go on to say that ultimately, Dan Carter is modern-day rugby’s greatest fly-half yet!

 Is there another fly-half who comes to mind?
 Let us know in the comments below!